-You are given a zip file named lab1.zip in /classes/ece5997/labs/ on the ecelinux server, which contains the following files for you to build the project.
+You are given a zip file named lab1.zip in /classes/ece6775/labs on the ecelinux server1, which contains the following files for you to build the project.

-- cordic.cpp: an incomplete source file where you write your synthesizable code. - cordic.h: the header file with various macro and type definitions that may be useful for developing your code. - cordic_test.cpp: a test bench that helps verify your code. - Makefile: a makefile for you to easily (1) compile source code into an executable named cordic and also (2) execute the program to generate results (e.g., make fixed). - $run{float/fixed/opt}.tcl$: the template project Tcl scripts that allow you to run Vivado HLS synthesis in command line (e.g., vivado_hls -f run_fixed.tcl).
-For this assignment, it is sufficient to run the tool with this simple command without using graphical user interface.
+- cordic.cpp: an incomplete source file where you write your synthesizable code. - cordic.h: the header file with various macro and type definitions that may be useful for developing your code. - cordic_test.cpp: a test bench that helps verify your code. - Makefile: a Makefile for you to easily (1) compile source code into an executable and (2) generate results to measure error (e.g., make fixed-sw or make float-hw). - run{float/fixed}.tcl: the Tcl scripts that create a Vivado project and synthesize the CORDIC design to RTL.
+For this assignment, it is sufficient to run the Vivado HLS via the Makefile with the fixed-hw and float-hw targets.